When and Why Your U.S. Visa Would Be Cancelled

 When to See an Immigration Lawyer

 If your visa has been revoked, or if you believe you might be at risk of an overstay or visa cancellation, contact an experienced U.S. immigration attorney.
-Your lawyer can help you evaluate your situation, perhaps take steps to find out why your visa was canceled, and help make sure that the next time you apply to come to the United States, you have the best possible chance of success.
+Your lawyer can help evaluate your situation, perhaps take steps to find out why your visa was canceled, and help make sure that the next time you apply to come to the United States, you have the best possible chance of success.

 See our section on hiring an immigration lawyer for more information about the cost and benefits you can expect from an attorney.